Conserve Resource Efficiency

 Prevent and minimise hazardous and non-hazardous waste

-Resource efficiency of production processes, gaining economic as well as ecological benefits, is also reflected in the amount of waste produced.
+Resource efficiency of production processes, which leads to economic and ecological benefits, is also reflected in the amount of waste produced.
 Waste prevention has been, is and will remain a priority within the chemical industry, and increased attention is given to stimulating reuse and recycling, both important steps towards a successful circular economy.

 Hazardous and non-hazardous waste generation and treatment: disposal and recovery